Welcome to Cheaha State Park – Self Guided CCC Tour

 12. CCC Primitive Campground -When you see the dumpsters on your right and the wooden fence on your left you will see your next stop.
 You are welcome to park by the dumpsters and walk in.
 Please do not disturb the campers.
 This area is the first camp in the park.
 Some foundations, steps and a CCC-built sign.

 13. CCC Bridge – Completed 1935- Drive down the road, turn right at the Lake entrance as you drive into the lake you will drive over a bridge built by the CCC.
 Look to your right at Beautiful Lake Cheaha.
 The dam, lake and spillway area is still in use today.

 14. Laurel Stone Pavilion – Completed 1937- This wonderful pavilion with an area to picnic and grill or an area to have your wedding ceremony has become another favorite among brides.

-15. Cheaha Lake –Completed 1937 -The sand beach for the lake is brought in as needed to provide you a wonderful experience under the sun. (work in the park consisted of a sand beach for the lake) All of the CCC structures (including the bathhouse) are made of native stone from a quarry here in the park (no longer used) the native stone is called Cheaha Quartzite.
+15. Cheaha Lake –Completed 1937 -The sand beach for the lake is brought in as needed to provide you with a wonderful experience under the sun.
+Work in the park consisted of a sand beach for the lake.
+All of the CCC structures (including the bathhouse) are made of native stone from a quarry here in the park (no longer used) the native stone is called Cheaha Quartzite.

 Many camps in the area provided men to build our park.
-For more information we recommend the following books on sale at Cheaha Restaurant:
+For more information we recommend the following books on sale at Cheaha Country Store: